 Production Licences

-The current production license status as of February 2023, including phase expiry dates can be downloaded here:
+The current active production license status as of March 2025, including phase expiry dates can be downloaded here:

 Production licences permit the search for and extraction of petroleum.